Catholic Church in Finland

 The Catholic Church in Finland is active in ecumenical matters and is a member of the Finnish Ecumenical Council, even though the worldwide Catholic Church is not a member of the World Council of Churches.
+Bishop Goyarrola highlighted these ecumenical relations in a 2025 interview, explaining that "each month we celebrate Mass in 20 Lutheran churches and five Orthodox churches".

 History

-Catholicism was the first form of Christianity introduced into the area of present-day Finland.
-The earliest finds of Western-Christian (Catholic) artefacts date from the 11th to the 12th centuries.
+Catholicism was the first form of Christianity introduced into the area of present-day Finland in the 12th century.
 In the 16th century, Finland, as part of Sweden, took part in the Lutheran Reformation after which Catholicism lost almost all ground in the area.